“The law of work seems unfair, but nothing can change it; the more enjoyment you get out of your work, the more money you will make.”

 You’re Already an Expert – Start Acting Like it.

 Everything we do at Live Your Legend is based on what all of you ask for – through surveys, emails, comments, tweets, snail mail, you name it – we are always listening for your biggest challenges and how we can build things to help.

-As it turns out, #1 most requested resource by all of you, by a long shot, is a tool to show you how to become an expert who people are willing to pay for your help.
+As it turns out, the #1 most requested resource by all of you, by a long shot, is a tool to show you how to become an expert who people are willing to pay for your help.

-Today we are going to answer that exact question and I am very pumped about it!
+Today we are going to answer that exact question, and I am very pumped about it!

 About a year ago a friend introduced me to a guy she thought “I could learn something from.”